 Treatment for Parkinson’s disease often includes the use of medications and sometimes surgery.
 However, many seniors with the condition are seeking out natural treatments as an alternative to traditional methods.
-If you provide senior care in Roseville for an aging loved one with Parkinson’s, these natural treatment options may be worth considering.
+For home care, Roseville family caregivers can consider natural treatment options for an aging loved one with Parkinson’s.

 This legume, primarily found in parts of Africa and Asia, is widely used in traditional medicine.
 The plant is a natural source of L-DOPA, a precursor to the neurotransmitter dopamine.
 Seniors with Parkinson’s often lack healthy levels of dopamine, which is essential for proper motor function and mood regulation.

 Bacopa monnieri is an herb that has been used in Indian medicine since ancient times because of its cognitive and mood-enhancing properties, and it is also being investigated for its ability to prevent neurological cell death.
 It is this cell death that leads to a decrease in dopamine in seniors with Parkinson’s.
 By preventing or slowing the rate of cell death, it may be possible to alleviate the symptoms of Parkinson’s.

 You may already be familiar with creatine as a bodybuilding supplement.
 However, it may also be useful in managing certain Parkinson’s symptoms.
 It is believed creatine can help preserve the brain’s ability to produce dopamine, making it a valuable addition to a natural Parkinson’s treatment regimen.

 Not only is dark chocolate delicious, but it also contains antioxidant compounds called flavanols.
 Many of these compounds are directly linked to dopamine production in the brain, which is why we tend to feel happy when eating dark chocolate.
 The same compounds may also help reduce the neurological effects of Parkinson’s.

 Fish or Krill Oil